Learning to Prevent Monocular SLAM Failure using Reinforcement Learning: Abstract

 \section{Abstract}

-Effective SLAM using a single monocular camera is highly preferred due to its simplicity.
-However, when compared to trajectory planning methods using depth-based SLAM, Monocular SLAM in loop does need additional considerations.
-One main reason being that for a robust optimization, using Bundle Adjustment (BA), the SLAM system needs to scan the area for a reasonable duration.
-Most monocular SLAM systems do not tolerate large camera rotations between successive views and tend to breakdown.
-Other reasons for Monocular SLAM failure include ambiguities in decomposition of the Essential Matrix, feature-sparse scenes and more layers of non linear optimization apart from BA.
-This paper presents a novel formulation based on Reinforcement Learning (RL) that generates fail safe trajectories wherein the SLAM generated outputs (scene structure and camera motion) do not deviate largely from their true values.
-Quintessentially, the RL framework successfully learns the otherwise complex relation between motor actions and perceptual inputs and uses this knowledge to generate trajectories that do not cause failure of SLAM.
-This complex relation is almost intractable to capture in an obvious mathematical formulation.
-We show systematically in simulations how the quality of the SLAM map and trajectory dramatically improves when trajectories are computed by using RL.
-We also show increase in performance over other methods based on maximizing scene overlap, supervised learning based methods and over Next-best-view (NBV) methods described in literature that use predicted Localization Quality estimates.
-The method scales effectively across various SLAM frameworks in real world experiments with a mobile robot.
+Monocular SLAM refers to using a single camera to estimate robot ego motion while building a map of the environment.
+While Monocular SLAM is a well studied problem, automating Monocular SLAM by integrating it with trajectory planning frameworks is particularly challenging.
+This paper presents a novel formulation based on Reinforcement Learning (RL) that generates fail safe trajectories wherein the SLAM generated outputs do not deviate largely from their true values.
+Quintessentially, the RL framework successfully learns the otherwise complex relation between perceptual inputs and motor actions and uses this knowledge to generate trajectories that do not cause failure of SLAM.
+We show systematically in simulations how the quality of the SLAM dramatically improves when trajectories are computed using RL.
+Our method scales effectively across Monocular SLAM frameworks in both simulation and in real world experiments with a mobile robot.